jranke/rlo/README.md

 ```

 I have not tried to use this package on operating systems other than Debian
-stable, but I think it should be possible.
+stable, but I think it is possible.